Skip to main content

 ┊ StoragePool ┊ Node ┊ Driver ┊ PoolName ┊ FreeCapacity ┊ TotalCapacity ┊ CanSnapshots ┊ State ┊ SharedName ┊

 Also assume you have your six nodes evenly distributed across three separate racks within your data center, or across three separate availability zones (AZ) within a cloud region.
-In our examples, we’ll assume kube-0 and kube-1 are in one rack or AZ, kube-2 and kube-3 are in another, and kube-4 and kube-5 are in yet another.
+These examples assume kube-0 and kube-1 are in one rack or AZ, kube-2 and kube-3 are in another, and kube-4 and kube-5 are in yet another.

 node/kube-0 labeled